wangmengbo/GeneFlow/README.md

-# GeneFlow: Translation of Single-cell Gene Expression to Histopathological Images via Rectified Flow
+# GeneFlow
 ![cover](misc/genecover.png "Cover")

 ## Overview
 ![overview](misc/geneflow-cr.png "GeneFlow Overview")
+This is the repo for the NeurIPS 2025 paper, [GeneFlow: Translation of Single-cell Gene Expression to Histopathological Images via Rectified Flow](https://neurips.cc/virtual/2025/poster/114997).

 ## Requirement
 Please refer to the `requirements.txt` file for the list of required packages and their versions.
 Dependices can be installed using pip: